deon-george/Scam-Undoo/README.md

 ### Training Approach

-`backend/train_model.py` currently generates synthetic training data for three classes and fits the model on that data.
-It does not yet train on the CSV files in `backend/datasets/`.
+`backend/train_model.py` builds a merged dataset from the phishing URLs in `verified_online.csv` and the legitimate domains in `top-1m.csv`.
+Duplicate canonical URLs are removed, the legitimate class is downsampled to balance the phishing class, and the model is trained with `objective='binary:logistic'`.

 ### Model Configuration

 - Estimator: `xgboost.XGBClassifier`
-- Objective: `multi:softprob`
+- Objective: `binary:logistic`
-- Number of classes: `3`
+- Number of classes: `2`
-- Evaluation metric: `mlogloss`
+- Evaluation metric: `logloss`

 ### Input Features

-The model uses five URL-level features:
+The model uses these 17 features, in the order defined by `FEATURE_NAMES` in `backend/features.py`:

 1. `url_length` - total character length of the URL.
 2. `num_digits` - count of numeric characters in the URL.
 3. `num_special_chars` - count of non-alphanumeric characters.
 4. `has_ip` - whether the URL contains an IPv4 address.
 5. `is_https` - whether the URL scheme is HTTPS.

-### Class Definitions

-The training script maps classes as follows:

-- `0` - `Legitimate`
-- `1` - `Medium Threat`
-- `2` - `High Threat`
+6. `domain_age_days` - age of the registered domain in days.
+7. `tld_reputation` - historical phishing rate for the top-level domain.
+8. `num_subdomains` - number of subdomain levels.
+9. `hostname_length` - hostname character length.
+10. `hostname_has_hyphen` - whether the hostname contains a hyphen.
+11. `hostname_entropy` - Shannon entropy of the hostname.
+12. `hostname_digit_ratio` - proportion of hostname characters that are digits.
+13. `num_path_tokens` - number of non-empty path tokens.
+14. `longest_path_token_length` - length of the longest path token.
+15. `suspicious_keyword_count` - count of scam-related keywords in URL text.
+16. `brand_keyword_count` - count of brand names used outside their registered domain.
+17. `suspicious_file_extension` - whether the path contains a configured risky extension.

 ### Persistence

 After training, the model is serialized to `model.pkl` with `pickle`.

-Important: both `train_model.py` and `app.py` use a relative `model.pkl` path.
-For consistent behavior, run the training and API from the `backend/` directory so the model is saved and loaded from the same place.
+The model and supporting JSON files are resolved relative to the `backend/` directory, so the commands can be run from that directory as shown below.

 ## Backend Details